What Are Transition Pathway Programs?

 This can be especially true for students who do not have the academic readiness for college-level courses.

-According to a National Center for Educational Statistics report, data has shown that 40% of students entering four-year universities and almost two-thirds of students starting at community colleges were required to take remedial education courses.
+According to a National Center for Educational Statistics report, 40% of students entering four-year universities and almost two-thirds of students starting at community colleges were required to take remedial education courses.

 Remedial courses allow students to build up their skills in subjects like English and math before they can begin college-level courses.
 For many students, transition pathway programs can help close skills gaps.